Justia Lawyer Rating

 DUI Lawyer in Los Angeles

-DUI in California
+DUI in Los Angeles

 A celebratory glass of champagne or a couple of drinks with old friends may seem like it won't have any impact on your life long-term.
 However, if you drive after drinking, you may be charged with driving under the influence (DUI) and could face significant consequences.

-What Classifies as a DUI in California?
+What Classifies as a DUI in Los Angeles?

 The most common indicator of drunk driving that most people think of is blood alcohol concentration (BAC).
 In California, the threshold BAC for DUI charges is .08 percent.
 However, a BAC of .08 percent or higher isn't the only way you can be arrested and convicted of DUI.
 According to California Vehicle Code 23152 (a), driving under the influence of any alcoholic beverage, regardless of BAC, can be classified as a misdemeanor.